 n1 = 12 ; n2 = 15

-(ii) He couldn't explain the fine spectrum of hydrogen when a powerful spectroscope is used then several lines which are very closely placed are observed in addition to the expected lines later this problem was solved by Sommerfeld who introduced the concept of sub shell.
+(ii) He couldn't explain the fine spectrum of hydrogen when a powerful spectroscope is used then several lines which are very closely placed are observed in addition to the expected lines later this problem was solved by Sommerfeld who introduced the concept of the subshell.

-(iv) He couldn't give theoretical reason for most of his assumption, for example he couldn't justify why angular momentum of electron should be quantised.
+(iv) He couldn't give a theoretical reason for most of his assumption, for example, he couldn't justify why angular momentum of the electron should be quantised.

 (v) Spectrum of isotopes of hydrogen were expected to be same according to the Bohr's model but found different experimentally.